 Marie Louise Reilly kept Ireland in the hunt with four line out steals in a match full of drama but low on skills.

 Despite Ireland having 59% of territory and possession Australia always looked the more dangerous and took a 7 – 10 lead early in the second half.
-However, the Irish pack eventually got on top with, second half replacements, Ciara Grifffin and Sophie Spence saving the day in a thrilling comeback.
+However, the Irish pack eventually got on top with, second half replacements, Ciara Griffin and Sophie Spence saving the day in a thrilling comeback.

 Australia will rue their poor goal kicking in this one and Ireland will need to get something from the back-line if they are going to progress.